system76/docs/_articles/system76-software.md

 This section explains how to install the <u>System76 Driver</u> on Arch and Fedora.

+**DISCLAIMER**

-The System76 QA and Engineering do not test other OSes on our hardare.
-This section is provided for informational purposes only.
+Except in some rare cases, System76 QA and Engineering teams do not test other OSes on our hardare.
+This section is provided for informational purposes only.System76 encourages users to take ownership of their machines and install whatever software or operating systems they prefer.

-System76 encourages users to take ownership of their machines and install whatever software or operating systems they prefer.
-However, System76 does not guarantee the success or quality of experience when installing other OSes.
+However, System76 does not guarantee the success or quality of experience when installing other Operating Systems.
+Support typically makes best-efforts to offer direction or troubleshooting for other distributions.

-The contents of this support article are the **total extent of support and troubleshooting that System76 can provide for other OSe.** Any troubleshooting or other OSes support questions not covered in this article are outside the scope of System76 and should be referred to that Operating System support forums.
+We may determine that troubleshooting has exceeded the scope of support.
+If that's the case, further questions should be referred to those Operating System(s)' support forums.

-NOTE: These instructions were tested on a Galago Pro (galp3-b) and Pangolin (pang10).
+> **NOTE:** These instructions were tested on a Galago Pro (galp3-b) and Pangolin (pang10).
 Neither system have NVIDIA GPUs, so this process doesn't go over installing the NVIDIA driver (system76-driver-nvidia).
 Due to these limitations, switchable graphics may not work on NVIDIA systems.

 ## Arch